 Asheville is known as the Paris of the South for its galleries, cafes and world-class food scene.
-Get an insider's view to the city's many farm-to-table restaurants through some of the local walking tours.
-There's Eating Asheville, created by two local restaurant veterans, offering tours from the basic to the posh (with five whole drink pairings).
-The newly minted Dishcrawl tours four to eight restaurants, depending on your appetite, all within walking distance of each other.
-In a sipping and sitting mood?
-Try Brews Cruise, which wheels you around the area's bevy of breweries.
-You did know Asheville is Beer City USA, didn't you?
+Get an insider's view of the city's many farm-to-table restaurants through some of the local walking tours.
+There's Eating Asheville Walking Food Tours, created by two local restaurant veterans, offering tours from the basic to the posh (with five whole drink pairings).

 Asheville Food Tours, many led by well-respected local food writer Stu Helm, visits six or seven handpicked restaurants and food shops.